AykhanUV/prebuilt-web/README.md

 # Prebuilt-web
 ## Project
-- This is simple project just for sharing apks with names, descs, and download links.
+- This is a simple project just for sharing APKs with names, descriptions, and download links.
 - Download links are updated as soon as specified apps are updated.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.